morebetterfaster/code-review-example-project/README.md

+# Project for Code Review Example

+This is a public project forked from [bradtraversy/laragigs](https://github.com/bradtraversy/laragigs) and used as the source for an example code review on MoreBetterFaster.io.

+---

 # LaraGigs app

 An app for listing Laravel gigs/jobs.
 This project is from my YouTube "[Laravel From Scratch 2022](https://www.youtube.com/watch?v=MYyJ4PuL4pY)" course.